piiq/helyx-os-for-mac/README.md

 ## Acknowledgments and licenses

-* The scipt files created for this project are licensed under the DO WHATEVER YOU WANT TO PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details.
+* The script files created for this project are licensed under the DO WHATEVER YOU WANT TO PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details.
 * HELYX-OS, OpenFOAM, Docker and supporing tools are owned and licensed by their respective authors and owners.

 ## Disclaimers